Golden Axe Warrior: Gameplay

 Golden Axe Warrior is a fantasy action-adventure game.
 Players take control of the game's hero, who can be named at the start of a new quest.
 The game features a large overworld with over 200 unique screens and many enemies.
 Players must retrieve each of the game's nine crystals by locating hidden labyrinths.
 Each labyrinth is guarded by monsters and full of puzzles that must be solved in order to reach the boss and retrieve the crystal.
 Throughout the game, players collect various items and abilities that allow access to previously unreachable areas.
 The tenth labyrinth is only accessible after collecting the nine crystals.
 Players must then find the Golden Axe and use it to defeat Death Adder.

 Weapons and armor can be upgraded and several magic abilities can be learned.
 Using magic requires the use of pots which are depleted after every use.
 The game's currency is horns collected from enemies; these horns can be spent in towns throughout the game.
 Hidden areas can be uncovered by chopping down trees with an axe or clearing rocks using Earth magic.

 Development and release

 The game is considered to be one of the system's rarest games.
 It is included as an unlockable game in Sonic's Ultimate Genesis Collection for the PlayStation 3 and Xbox 360.

 Reception

-Golden Axe Warrior received mixed reception upon release.
-American magazine GamePro scored it 5 out of 5, comparing it to NES titles Legend of Zelda and Willow, concluding that Golden Axe Warrior is "a great game".
-It also received positive reviews from French magazines Joystick and Player One, each scoring it 88%, and German magazine Video Games, which scored it 81%.
-However, it received mixed reviews from British magazines, which pointed out that the game was vastly different from the original Golden Axe, including one in Sega Pro, which rated Golden Axe Warrior a 67%; Computer and Video Games also pointed out the difference, calling it an "incredibly dull RPG."
-Reviewers in Mean Machines called it "boring" and "tedious", recommending Ys and Lord of the Sword instead.
+Golden Axe Warrior garnered mixed reception from critics.
+GamePros Bro.
+Buzz, despite comparing it to NES titles such as The Legend of Zelda and Willow, said that it is a great game.
+Computer and Video Games regarded it as an "incredibly dull RPG".
+Matt Regan and Julian Rignall of Mean Machines called it "boring" and "tedious", recommending Ys and Lord of the Sword instead.

 IGN mentioned the game in its article "A History of Gaming's Most Shameless Rip-Offs", calling it a rip-off of The Legend of Zelda.
 They noted similarities in enemies and map designs, and called the soundtrack "eerily similar" to Zelda but without any of the personality.